felangel/bloc/docs/flutterbloccoreconcepts.md

 [weather_page.dart](_snippets/flutter_bloc_core_concepts/weather_page.dart.md ':include')

-Now when instantiating a bloc, when can access the instance of a repository via `context.read` and inject the repository into the bloc via constructor.
+Now when instantiating a bloc, we can access the instance of a repository via `context.read` and inject the repository into the bloc via constructor.

 [flutter_weather_link]: https://github.com/felangel/bloc/blob/master/examples/flutter_weather